Parallel-in-time quantum simulation via Page and Wootters quantum time: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Luis Pedro Garcia Pintos, Lodovico Scarpa, Lucia Vilchez, Ivan Chernyshev, and Hasan Sayginel for fruitful discussions.
 N.L.D, P.B. and M.C. were supported by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory (LANL) under project numbers 20210116DR, 20230049DR and 20230527ECR, respectively.
 P.B. was also supported by the U.S. Department of Energy (DOE) through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.
+N.L.D. was also supported by the Center for Nonlinear Studies (CNLS) at LANL.
 M.L. was initially supported by the Center for Nonlinear Studies at LANL and by the U.S. DOE, Office of Science, Office of Advanced Scientific Computing Research, under the Accelerated Research in Quantum Computing (ARQC) program.
 M.C. was also supported by LANL's ASC Beyond Moore’s Law project.
-N.L.D., J.M.M a acknowledge support from CONICET, and R.R. from CIC Argentina.
+N.L.D., J.M.M acknowledge support from CONICET, and R.R. from CIC Argentina.
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, and by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL’s Advanced Simulation and Computing program (NNSA/DOE).

 \makeatletter \close@column@grid \makeatother

 \onecolumngrid

 \figurename{Supplementary Figure}